The Science of Stage Fright: What’s Really Going on for Professional Musicians

 This is where your inner critic might go into overdrive, but it's not proof that you're a failure.
 It's evidence that you care deeply and your body's natural protective system is doing the job it was built for.

-Just like those old memories, stories, and beliefs of Cause Number Two, your inner voice can be reprogrammed to support your performance, instead of sabotaging it.
+Just like those old memories, stories, and beliefs, your inner voice can be reprogrammed to support your performance, instead of sabotaging it.

-Mindset reprogramming is one of the biggest keys to relieving the internal pressure of stage fright - forming a core part of my tailored self-paced programme, Fearless Foundations™ and my signature programme, Fearless Musician Thrive™.
+Mindset reprogramming is one of the biggest keys to relieving the internal pressure of stage fright and forms a core part of my tailored self-paced programmes for musicians.

-When you start to understand the science of stage fright, you can begin to address the root causes of nerves in you.
+When you start to understand the science of stage fright, you can begin to address the root causes of nerves.

-It may not feel predictable on the surface, but the roots of music performance anxiety follow a predictable pattern for each individual.
+It might not feel predictable on the surface, but the roots of music performance anxiety follow a predictable pattern for each individual.

 You are not "a nervous person".
 You are a person whose brain and body have learned specific ways of responding to pressure.